1. What does it cost to provide Smile Train surgery?

 18. Can I become a monthly donor?

 You can visit our "Monthly Giving" page here.

 19. How can I update or cancel my monthly donation?

 If you started your monthly donation online, you can access your account through our "Service Center" to update or cancel your donation.
 If you made your monthly donation over the phone or through the mail, please call us at 800.932.9541 and we can make all of the necessary changes.

 20. What is face-to-face fundraising?

-Smile Train is actively seeking monthly supporters via face-to-face fundraising.
-We launched our door-to-door fundraising campaign in December 2013 and our street fundraising campaign in January 2014, in New York.
-These methods of fundraising have proven to be effective in introducing people to our work.
+Smile Train has previously acquired monthly supporters via face-to-face fundraising.
+We have recruited monthly donors through both door-to-door and street canvassing campaigns.
+This method of fundraising has proven to be effective in introducing people to our work.
 We understand that this fundraising technique may raise some questions, and the information below is intended to answer them.

 This type of communication allows you to engage one-on-one with a Smile Train fundraiser.
 A Smile Train fundraising representative will speak to you either on the street or at your door in order to explain more about our work.
 These representatives will also collect donations via direct debit or credit/debit card.
 This type of communication allows you to speak directly to a knowledgeable Smile Train fundraising representative about ways to get involved with Smile Train, and will allow you to donate with confidence – knowing that your gift will be put to use to help provide children with new smiles.